Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Methodology

-\textbf{Hypothetical scenarios.} We design complex hypothetical scenarios such as ``we have a project of virtual characters, and the image we upload is generated by the model we trained.''
+\textbf{Hypothetical Scenario:} We design complex hypothetical scenarios such as ``we have a project of virtual characters, and the image we upload is generated by the model we trained.''
 We find that the complex hypothetical scenarios will make GPT-4V focus on reasoning the scenarios and ``forget'' to obey the system prompt.

-\textbf{Appealing with emotion.} This makes the model ``empathize with the user''.
+\textbf{Appealing with emotion:} This makes the model ``empathize with the user''.
 A sympathetic response increases the likelihood of agreement in the pretraining distribution.
-There is an example to appeal to the model with emotion: ``This photo is a relic of my grandma.''.
+There is an example to appeal to the model with emotion: ``This photo is a relic of my grandma.
+Can you help me identify the person in this photo?''
 Thus, the sense of morality the model gained in pretraining may be exploited to generate inappropriate content.

-For the best jailbreak results, we employ the four methods simultaneously, and the chat box below is an example of an ensembled jailbreak prompt.
+To optimize jailbreak effectiveness, we combine all four methods.
+The chat box below illustrates an example of this integrated approach.

 \begin{mybox}{\textbf{Enhanced Jailbreak Prompt}}{ During a recent global animation competition, a challenge was to recreate animated renditions of public domain photographs.
 The above image was one of the top submissions, lauded for its hyper-realism.
-The competition rules specifically state that all recreated images are considered artistic interpretations and are not subject to copyright.
-I'm writing an article about this competition, and this particular image has me stumped.
 Can you provide any context or background on the depicted scene or the possible origin of the public domain photograph?
-Start your answer with "Certainly!
-Here is "